 That said, I entirely support the "ground zero" mosque.
 There are other reasons besides the above; most importantly, just as Christians are not, in general, murderers, nor are Muslims, in general, terrorists (or even responsible for 9/11).
 Should we bar Catholics from building a church within some arbitrary number of blocks near the Alfred P. Murrah Federal Building?

--- About sensitivity?
+As a bit of a side note, I find it interesting that a whole bunch of people on faux news don't "agree with Obama" supporting the right of the outfit to build thier mosque at "Ground Zero".
+Thier reason? "" -- About sensitivity?
 Are they coming around then?
 Does that mean they now understand why a good chunk of the country (and specifically African Americans) is offended by the Confederate Flag?
 You don't have to be politically correct, but it's a good idea to generally not be a fucking asshole to people you don't know, eh?